Former Superintendent of Broward County Public Schools

-As superintendent of the sixth-largest school district in the nation and second-largest in Florida—with nearly 270,000 students and more than 30,000 employees—Broward County Public Schools Superintendent Robert W. Runcie is committed to educating today’s students to succeed in tomorrow’s world.
+As superintendent of the sixth-largest school district in the nation and second-largest in Florida—with nearly 270,000 students and more than 30,000 employees—Broward County Public Schools Superintendent Robert W. Runcie worked to educate today’s students so they can succeed in tomorrow’s world.

 Runcie knows firsthand how a high-quality education can transform a person’s life.
 Born in Jamaica, he moved to the United States as a young boy and became the first member of his family to attend college, graduating from Harvard University and earning an MBA from Northwestern University.
 He later founded a management and technology consulting company and held several strategic leadership positions with Chicago Public Schools, including chief information officer, chief administrative officer, chief area instructional officer, and chief of staff to the board of education.

 Runcie joined Broward County Public Schools in 2011.
 His strategic plan for the district focused on three key areas: high-quality instruction, continuous improvement, and effective communications.
 Under his leadership, Broward expanded its work to ensure students are college and career ready and implemented operational efficiencies that have allowed the district to reinvest millions of dollars back into classrooms to support student learning.